Construction Automation, Worker Safety, and the Proliferation of Multinational Projects

 Beyond this, think about how this tight choreography is impacted by the proliferation of large-scale megaprojects and multinational projects.
 Projects are not only larger and growing constantly larger, they are being built in ever greater numbers.
 A recent study suggests that spending for global megaprojects has reached 6-9 trillion annually or approximately 8% of total gross GDP.
 Moreover, today’s construction projects are increasingly not bound by borders.
 Current global infrastructure demand is $4 trillion annually.
 If this trend continues, global construction will outpace global GDP by 2025.
 To be sure, the planning, construction, and operation of large-scale projects is drastically different than it was even ten years ago.
 Multinational projects, as an example, typically require the integration of large sets of activities and sub-systems across geographically dispersed areas and countries, involving many participants such as contractors, customers, government agencies and globally distributed work groups with different cultures, enterprise systems and leadership personnel.

 And while this new paradigm brings increased opportunities for global construction firms, it also brings increased risks for workers on the jobsite.
 As projects expand internationally, jobsites get bigger.
 As jobsites get bigger, human beings undergo greater physical load and higher stress.
 But it’s not simply that projects are larger, they’re also increasingly placing workers on foreign soil with accelerated delivery.
 As Roberto Pons, CEO of Projectlab explains: “The complexities in today’s projects include: a multitude of international firms performing design, construction, and maintenance services, longer supply chains, thousands of workers in camps on foreign soil, and constructing along accelerated delivery.”
-Accelerated schedules, means laborers are expected to work faster, which increases the likelihood of mistakes.
+Accelerated schedules, means laborers are expected to work faster, which increases the likelihood of mistakes and construction site safety suffering as a result.
 Communication and collaboration also become more difficult across multi site or multinational projects, making them critical factors for success.
 A single misinterpreted order can lead to many injuries.
 In fact, construction workers are also increasingly becoming responsible for their own protective equipment as companies try to cut back on costs.
 As a result, many workers on large, complex projects who cannot afford protective gear have greater exposure to health hazards.

 But the cost of ignoring human capital extends beyond injury, loss of life, or hardware.
 A construction company that doesn’t make construction site safety a priority may also: